Substance Misuse Challenge Fund

 The fund is designed to support activities and approaches that contribute to making systemic changes to support people who use alcohol and drugs.
 This fund is in two categories, “Getting ready for Change” and “Implementing Change”.

-The first round of the fund closed to application in February 2019 and 25 grants were awarded to organisations including charities, Alcohol and Drug Partnerships and Health Boards across Scotland.
+The first round of the fund closed to application in February 2019 and 25 grants went to organisations including charities, Alcohol and Drug Partnerships and Health Boards across Scotland.
 Together, these grants totalled over £1.3million.
 Each of the projects funded addressed one of five priority areas for the Challenge Fund.
 These are listed below.

 - Improved clinical pathways